emeraldsanto/lunch-n-learns/advanced-typescript/content/enums.md

 <!-- Section 4 -->
 ##### `const` enums

-There exists a special kind of enum, commonly referred to as `const` enum, which allows us to reduce the overhead that comes from compiling enums to plain JavaScript.
+There exists a special kind of enum, commonly referred to as `const` enum, which allows us to reduce the overhead that comes with compiling enums to plain JavaScript.

 *N.B.
 This is only applicable to enums with exclusively constant members.*